xupenggoing/RNA_seq_2020CR/README.md

 ## 2. QC and trimming
 Previously, we can perform QC and Trimming seperately.
 However, the novel softwares are emerging, some are powerful enough to perform QC and Trimming in a single step, such as Fastp.

 I installed Fastp in my environment before.
-You can create a new environment called RNA_Seq (specified with the -n option) and install Fastp into it with the following command lines.
+You can create a new environment called `RNA_Seq` (specified with the `-n` option) and install `fastp` into it with the following command lines.
 ```
 module load miniconda/4.9.2 #load miniconda in the module
 conda create -n RNA_Seq fastp